KEARNEY COMMUNITY HALL

 Joe Foss Member

 The Kearney Hall Board has no paid staff.
-Board members coordinate assignments as needed, and rely heavily on volunteers, partners, fundraising, hired contractors, grants, and event donations.
+Board members coordinate tasks as needed, and rely heavily on volunteers, partners, fundraising, hired contractors, grants, and donations.

 The purpose of the Kearney Hall Board is to restore and operate the Kearney Hall for year-round community use by current and future generations.
 July 30, 2012